 Educate and train them

-Just creating formal policies are not enough to help your employees achieve better work-life balance.
+Just creating formal policies is not enough to help your employees achieve a better work-life balance.
 It’s also important that their managers and supervisors know why you have those policies and how they can affect the performance of their team and the company.
 That’s why you have to educate them and train them.
 Allow your goals and purpose to resonate with them.
 When your leaders know the importance of a healthy work-life balance, they will support you with what you want to achieve.
 They’ll also be able to make better decisions when it comes to the welfare of their team members.